Photoshop Bootcamp Guide

 Click and drag to resize the box in any direction.

+Notice that the text wraps automatically when we change the size of the box.
 In this case, we’re getting a justified alignment on all of the text with the only the last line aligned to the left.
+You can change the alignment of paragraph text in the Paragraph panel.

+Other options in the Photoshop panel include indenting the paragraph on the left or right side.
+Indenting the first line of the paragraph or adding space before or after the paragraph.
 Remember you must have your cursor flashing inside a paragraph or have a paragraph highlighted before any of these options will take effect.

 That’s how we can create paragraph text and take control of how it appears in Photoshop.